ISS: First all-female spacewalk completed | DW | 18.10.2019

 It was the fourth spacewalk for Koch, an electrical engineer seven months into an 11-month space mission.
 Her mission will be the longest ever completed by a woman.

 For Meir, a marine biologist, it was her first walk.
-She is the fifteenth woman to complete a spacewalk.
+She is the 15th woman to complete a spacewalk.

 Read more: Space mice — NASA's rodent astronauts